mtctx/Lumina/README.md

 * ⚠️ **WARN** – heads-up situations
 * 🔴 **ERROR** – recoverable problems
 * ⛔ **FATAL** – “stop everything” issues

+But you can also create your own strategies!

 ---